Your true Icelandic winter adventure awaits. Book your tour now!

 August 22 - September 5, 2024: The sixth eruption in the Sundhnúkur series, which lasted 14 days, in a very similar location as the previous one.
 Its fissure was approximately 2.42 miles (3.9 km) long.
 The eruption was localized and has not impacted other areas of Iceland.

-November 20: The seventh eruption in the same fissure swarm and the tenth in the past three years started around midnight on the Reykjanes Peninsula.
-It is smaller than earlier eruptions and has not affected daily life or flights.
+November 20 - December 8, 2024: The seventh eruption in the same fissure zone and the tenth in the past three years began around midnight on the Reykjanes Peninsula.
+Lasting 18 days, it ended on December 8 and was the second-largest by produced lava flow.
+Despite its size, it did not affect daily life or flights.

 VOLCANIC ERUPTION IN 2023 (July)